 Up until the new Articles of Association has been registered by the Swedish Companies Registration Office, the company will use its current company name Qliro Group AB.

 Shares and votes

-The Board, or the person that the Board will appoint, shall be authorised to make such minor adjustments in the general meeting's resolutions as may be required in connection with registration with the Swedish Companies Registration Office and/or Euroclear Sweden AB.
+The Board, or the person that the Board will appoint, shall be authorised to make the minor adjustments in the Extraordinary General Meeting's resolutions as may be required in connection with registration with the Swedish Companies Registration Office, Euroclear Sweden and the Swedish Financial Supervisory Authority.

 Shareholders’ right to request information

 The Board of Directors and the Chief Executive Officer shall, if any shareholder so requests and the Board of Directors believes that it can be done without material harm to the company, provide information regarding circumstances that may affect the assessment of an item on the agenda.

 For information regarding the processing of your personal data, please see the privacy notice available at Euroclear Sweden’s website: www.euroclear.com/dam/ESw/Legal/Privacy-notice-bolagsstammor-engelska.pdf.